 Ingredient Notes:

-- Gluten Free Flour Blend - I tested this recipe with King Arthur Measure for Measure.
-Other blends should work, but some may need more or less liquid than others, depending on the starch content.
+• Gluten Free Flour Blend – I tested this recipe with King Arthur Measure for Measure.
+A reader wrote and said Doves Farm Flour Blend works great.
+Other blends should work, but depending on the starch content, some may need more or less liquid than others.

 If it isn't fall season and you can't find fresh cranberries, try these Gluten Free Orange Scones.

-- Use the pastry cutter to make the crumbs of butter small.
+3. Use the pastry cutter to make the butter crumbs small.
 If your butter chunks are too large, you will see butter running on the baking pan.

 Preheat your oven to 350º F and ensure the oven rack is in the middle position in your oven.